kymmt90/hatenablog/README.md

 # Hatenablog

 A library for Hatenablog AtomPub API.
-This library supports following operations through OAuth authorization:
+This gem supports following operations using OAuth authorization:

 - Get blog feeds, entries and categories
 - Post blog entries